Forcepoint Alternative Comparison (2026): On-Device SWG vs Legacy Cloud-Proxy

 .jpeg)

 The Forcepoint alternative landscape sorts into two architectures: cloud-proxy SWG (Forcepoint ONE, Zscaler ZIA, Netskope, Cisco Umbrella SIG, Symantec WSS) and on-device SWG (dope.SWG).
 The cloud-proxy category shares the same fundamental backhaul model.
 The on-device category eliminates it.
-Every architectural decision that matters in 2026 (AI governance, hybrid work, renewal cost trajectory, geographic coverage) tilts toward on-device.
+Every architectural decision that matters in 2026 (AI governance for ChatGPT, Claude, Gemini, and Copilot; hybrid work; renewal cost trajectory; geographic coverage) tilts toward on-device.

 The two Forcepoint alternative categories